 Knox County, Kentucky

-Knox County was established on December 19, 1799 from Lincoln County.
-Currently the county was named in honor of Henry Knox, United States Secretary of War (1785–1794) .
+Knox County was created on December 19, 1799 from Lincoln County.

 Knox County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 – present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.